US marks highest number of deaths in a day after several days of a downward trend

 Those include the state's ability to track and monitor infected individuals through testing, contact tracing and isolating procedures, as well as its ability to prevent infection of at-risk groups.

-Massachusetts Gov. Charlier Baker told residents of his state he was expecting "difficult days and weeks ahead."
+Massachusetts Gov. Charlie Baker told residents of his state he was expecting 'difficult days and weeks ahead.'
 He said officials have begun conversations around reopening the state but there's still a lot of work that needs to be done before a plan is set into motion.

 The state will need to have testing, tracing, isolation and quarantine procedures in place to reopen, the governor said.

-in Ohio, Director of Health Dr. Amy Acton said that the state would first need to see a sustained decrease in the number of new cases -- so low that officials could trace each infected resident -- before considering reopening the state.
+In Ohio, Director of the Department of Health Dr. Amy Acton said that the state would first need to see a sustained decrease in the number of new cases -- so low that officials could trace each infected resident -- before considering reopening the state.

 But even when that happens, until there's a vaccine, daily life won't look like it did before, the state's governor said, and institutions will need to take precautions to prevent further infections.